'We're Leaving Out Of Necessity': Venezuelans Top List Of Asylum-Seekers In Spain

 From 2015 to 2018, the number of Venezuelans registered in Spain rose 54 percent to more than 255,000, according to Spain's National Statistics Institute.
 But the total Venezuelan-born population is likely higher if undocumented immigrants are taken into account.

-Some arrive from Venezuela with Spanish citizenship obtained through grandparents who escaped Spain's Civil War in the 1930s.
+Some arrive from Venezuela with Spanish citizenship obtained through grandparents who escaped Spain's civil war in the 1930s.

-Others, like Quintero, come on a three-month tourist visa and apply for asylum.
+Others, such as Quintero, come on a three-month tourist visa and apply for asylum.
 Venezuelans were the largest group of asylum-seekers in Spain last year with 19,000 applications, more than a third of the annual total, according to the nonprofit Spanish Commission for Refugees.

 "Spain is the European country that most often rejects asylum requests," says Oriol Amorós, secretary of migration for the government of Catalonia.
 "They're denying around 70 percent of all asylum-seekers.
 And for Venezuelans, it's almost 100 percent."
 The commission for refugees said about 24 percent of all claims were accepted in 2018.